Natural Language Processing

 ['austen-emma.txt', 'austen-persuasion.txt', 'austen-sense.txt', 'bible-kjv.txt', 'blake-poems.txt', 'bryant-stories.txt', 'burgess-busterbrown.txt', 'carroll-alice.txt', 'chesterton-ball.txt', 'chesterton-brown.txt', 'chesterton-thursday.txt', 'edgeworth-parents.txt', 'melville-moby_dick.txt', 'milton-paradise.txt', 'shakespeare-caesar.txt', 'shakespeare-hamlet.txt', 'shakespeare-macbeth.txt', 'whitman-leaves.txt']

 Note that the gutenberg corpus lies in the corpus section of NLTK.
-Thus we must write nltk.corpus to access the corpora of NLTK.
+Thus we must write nltk.corpus

-Splitting a text file into tokens of words can easily be done by utilizing the string manipulation tool split introduced in the first week of lectures on computational linguistics.
+introduced in the first week of lectures on computational linguistics.
 For most purposes of this course, where we mostly do qualitative language analysis, dividing a text into words in this way is sufficient.
-Nevertheless we have seen in the exercises that the split-function does not know how to handle contracted words such as “I’m”, “we’re” etc., and we need to manually remove characters such as “!”, “.” and “,” from the words.
+Nevertheless we have seen in the exercises that the split

 The NLTK library contains functions that make the process of dividing a text into tokens of words both easier and more correct.

-Texts on the computer
+Texts on the computer¶

-The next example shows how a text can be structured into a list of words and signs using the word-function in the NLTK-library.
-This function is part of the corpus section and is activated in the following way,
+The next example shows how a text can be structured into a list of words and signs using the word

 from nltk.corpus import gutenberg